 Most people get to Teide Mount by cable car.
 However, the cable car fee doesn’t give you access to the last part of the peak.
 If you want to climb to the crater, you’ll need a special permit, which you should book weeks (or even months) ahead of time.

 If you didn’t get the permit in time, you’ll have four options: 1 – Get up to the cable car station without reaching the crater (either hiking or using the cable car).
-2- Contact a travel agency and go on a hiking tour (some agencies book lots of permits, so they can resell them at a higher price).
+2- Contact a travel agency and book a Hiking Tour to Teide.
 3 – Hike up to the peak at night, when there is no access control, and enjoy a beautiful sunrise from the summit (this is the cheapest option).
 4 – Spend the night in the Altavista Hut and hit the summit early the next morning.

 Several paths lead to Teide Peak, but Montaña Blanca is the most popular one.
 The easier and shorter option would be to make the round trip on the same trail.
 Otherwise, you can take the Montaña Blanca trail on the way up and the Pico Viejo trail on the way down.
 (It’s longer and more difficult, but worth it.)
 I’ll talk about this option in the next point.